Loepker-James/enforce-rules/CONTRIBUTING.md

 You may see a yellow “CodeQL is showing warnings” banner under the **Security and Quality** tab.
 This is because I was experimenting with `.github/workflows/` and fell in a pit.
 It is not an error, a real warning, or problem.

 GitHub is still displaying this banner.
-The project is fully functional, and contributors do not need to take any action regarding this notice.
+Although this banner is being displayed, the project is fully functional, and contributors do not need to take any action regarding this notice.

 In short: the banner is harmless.
 Everything is working correctly.
 The only change by maintainers is not to experiment with this directory at all — unless CodeQL explicitly approves.